smithy-lang/smithy-kotlin/docs/design/flexible-checksums.md

 AWS services should use the `httpChecksum` trait's `requestChecksumRequired` property instead.

 The `requestChecksumRequired` property being set to `true` or the `httpChecksumRequired` trait being present on an operation means a checksum is required for that operation.
 If a checksum is required, and the user does not opt-in to using flexible checksums, the SDK will continue the legacy behavior of injecting the `Content-MD5` header.

 ## Checksum Algorithms

 The SDK needs to support the following checksum algorithms: CRC32C, CRC32, SHA-1, SHA-256.
 All of them are [already implemented for JVM](https://github.com/awslabs/smithy-kotlin/tree/5773afb348c779b9e4aa9689836844f21a571908/runtime/hashing/jvm/src/aws/smithy/kotlin/runtime/hashing).

 As part of this feature, CRC32C was implemented in **smithy-kotlin** [PR#724](https://github.com/awslabs/smithy-kotlin/pull/724).
 This algorithm is essentially the same as CRC32, but uses a different polynomial under the hood.
 The SDK uses [`java.util.zip`'s implementation of CRC32](https://docs.oracle.com/javase/8/docs/api/java/util/zip/CRC32.html), but this package only began shipping CRC32C in Java 9.
-The SDK requires Java 8, so this was implemented rather than imported as a dependency (which is also [what the Java SDK did](https://github.com/aws/aws-sdk-java-v2/blob/ecc12b43a4aedc433c39742a2ae1361bd8d17991/core/sdk-core/src/main/java/software/amazon/awssdk/core/internal/checksums/factory/SdkCrc32C.java)).
+The SDK requires Java 8, so this was implemented rather than importing it as a dependency.

 ### Header Name